You are cordially invited to join us at Hong Kong In Asia World Expo Fair 2024:

 In 1969, the Black Orlov was reportedly sold for $300,000, and then sold once again in 1990 at Sotheby’s for $99,000.
 Today it is owned by Dennis Petimezas, a diamond dealer from Pennsylvania, who bought it for an undisclosed amount in 2005.
 He insists the curse has been broken.

 The Black Orlov, which has been a prized jewel for some 300 years, is somewhat of an anomaly.
-For many years black diamonds were considered industrial, until a group of adventurous designers began using them in jewelry.
+For many years black color diamonds were considered industrial, until a group of adventurous designers began using them in jewelry.
 They achieved special prominence in 2010 hit film Sex in the City 2, when Mr. Big gave Carrie a 5-carat fancy colored black diamond engagement ring at the movie’s climax.

 Natural-color black diamonds generally are completely opaque, with a high luster, which provides the stones with a metallic appearance.
 Research has indicated that most get their color from clouds of extremely small mineral inclusions, which include graphite, pyrite or hematite.
 They commonly feature numerous cleavages or fractures, which are stained black or have become black because of graphitization.
 Because they so heavily included, they are notoriously difficult to cut and polish, and need to be handled with considerable care.